upskilling the industrial workforce

 The need for upskilling in the industrial sector

 The industrial sector is one of the largest employers in the world, providing jobs to millions of people across various industries, including manufacturing, construction, energy, and logistics.
 However, the sector is facing significant challenges as it grapples with the impact of digitalization and automation.
-Many of the jobs that were once done by humans are now being automated, and new roles are emerging that require different skills.
+Many of the jobs that were once done by humans are now being automated, and new roles, like on-demand delivery drivers, are emerging that require different skills.

 The speed of technological change is outpacing the ability of the workforce to keep up, and at this crossroads of evolution in the way we work, this skills gap is having a significant impact on industrial companies.
 A study by the World Economic Forum found that over 50% of all employees will require significant upskilling and reskilling by 2025 to meet the demands of emerging technologies.